 - Dip a cotton swab in 70% isopropyl alcohol.

-- Dab directly on mealybugs to kill them instantly.
+- Put the swab directly on to any mealybugs you find and it will kill them instantly.

 2. Spray Treatment: